simonsobs/sotodlib/docs/calibration.rst

 The static background polarization and the wire signal have polarization angle dependencies, :math:`2\theta_\mathrm{wire}`, and :math:`2\theta_\mathrm{background}`, respectively.
 The demodulation by the HWP and the projection by the detector polarization response directions are multiplied as the overall factor in the polarization term.

-Unwrapping the charateristic of HWP from the TOD (Demodulation) gives the static background polarization and the polarized signal by wires independently
+Unwrapping the charateristic of HWP from the TOD (Demodulation) gives the static background(=offset) polarization and the polarized signal by wires independently

 .. math::